Lyle Stewart was born and raised near Pense, Saskatchewan where he continues to farm and ranch with his wife Linda and son Lee.

 After the Saskatchewan Party formed the government in 2007, Lyle served as the Minister for Enterprise and Innovation, chair of the Legislature's Standing Committee on the Economy, and as a member of Treasury Board.

-On May 25, 2012, Premier Brad Wall appointed Lyle as the Minister of Agriculture and Minister Responsible for Saskatchewan Crop Insurance Corporation, a role in which he continues to serve today.
+On May 25, 2012, Premier Brad Wall appointed Lyle as the Minister of Agriculture and Minister Responsible for Saskatchewan Crop Insurance Corporation, a role in which he served for over six years.

-Lyle and his wife Linda have three grown children and six grandchildren.
+Lyle and his wife Linda have three grown children and five grandchildren.

 Office: #207-310 Main St N, Moose Jaw, SK, S6H 3K1